Inorganic Chemical Testing Lab Houston TX

 Each Gas Requires a Chemically Specific Collection Medium

 Unlike solvent testing — where a single charcoal tube captures many compounds — inorganic chemical testing demands gas-specific sorbent chemistry.
 Using the wrong medium produces zero recovery and completely invalid results.
-AGT Labs advises on correct media selection for every project based on your target analytes.
+AGT Labs advises on correct media selection for every project based on your target analytes and clearly labels each result as accredited or specialty in-house.

-All ten gases are analyzed by in-house instrumentation at our Houston TX AIHA LAP accredited laboratory — no send-outs, no delays from third-party labs, and full chain of custody from receipt to final report.
+All ten gases are analyzed by in-house instrumentation at our Houston TX industrial hygiene testing lab — no send-outs, no delays from third-party labs, and full chain of custody from receipt to final report.

-• NO₂ — sodium iodide sorbent tube, nitrite IC detection (NIOSH 6014)
+• NO₂ — sodium iodide sorbent tube, nitrite IC (NIOSH 6014) · specialty in-house

 Exposure Limits Reference